ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/Docs.md

 > >
 > > ~~~
 > > def molleweide_plot(df):
-> >     """Plots the pulsars in a Molleweide projection and saves as a png called pulsar_plot.png.
+> >     """Plots the sources in a Molleweide projection and saves as a png called pulsar_plot.png.
 > >     """
 > >     # Plot the pulsars
 > >     fig = plt.figure(figsize=(6, 4))